-Scott Nielsen is the Senior VP & Chief Marketing Officer at TVPX and possesses more than 23 years of experience managing corporate trust sales.
-During his career at Bank of Utah, he helped build an industry recognized leading trust service business focused on the aviation industry's multifaceted and nuanced needs.
+Scott Nielsen is the senior vice president and chief marketing officer at TVPX and possesses more than 23 years of experience managing corporate trust sales.
+During his career at Bank of Utah, he helped build an industry recognised leading trust service business focused on the aviation industry's multifaceted and nuanced needs.
 Prior to Bank of Utah, Scott was employed at Wells Fargo in their Corporate Trust Service group.
-Scott has developed a broad understanding of trust services and issues.
+Nielsen has developed a broad understanding of trust services and issues.
 His experiences are in demand as a speaker for industry conferences and educational seminars.